 - APS 43.13 Probation and Trial Service Policy for Classified Non-Union Staff

 - APS 43.14 Performance Management Policy for Classified Non-union Staff

 Civil service rules (classified non-union staff)

-If personal issues are affecting your job performance and you are benefits-eligible, contact UW CareLink, the University’s employee assistance program, which provides confidential counseling.
+If personal issues are affecting your job performance and you are benefits-eligible, contact the Washington State Employee Assistance Program (WA EAP), which provides confidential counseling.